Drinking alcohol before bed can interfere with sleep

 sleep stages

 Sleep happens in a predetermined sequence.
 The first phase is called non-REM [do inglês: rapid eye movement, ou movimento rápido dos olhos em português] and has three stages.
 Then comes REM sleep, when dreams occur.
-“Non-REM sleep, which is what sleep starts, is deeper.
-Contrary to what people think, bad sleep is shallow sleep, in which the brain is very active.
+“Non-REM sleep, which is what starts sleep, is deeper.
+Contrary to what people think, bad sleep is superficial sleep, in which the brain is very active.
 But in non-REM sleep, the brain is very sluggish.”

 The biomedical doctor explains that during non-REM sleep there is a predominant neurotransmitter in the brain, called GABA [sigla do inglês Gamma-AminoButyric Acid – ácido gama-aminobutírico].
 This neurotransmitter reduces the activity of neurons in various regions of the brain, causing them to function more slowly.
 Therefore, it is released by the body at the beginning of sleep.